 Autism is one of those common conditions which remain unidentified or undiagnosed until very late into the developmental or formative years of a child.
 The reasons behind this are limited awareness of parents as well as denial or hesitancy in accepting their child’s problems.

-Neuro-imaging studies (MRI/CT/PET-CT): A Computerized Tomography (CT) and Magnetic Resonance Imaging (MRI) of the brain are neuro-imaging techniques.
-These show the gross structure from various views.
-These scans also indicate defects if any.
-In Autism, there is usually no damage to the structures of the brain and hence the MRI report of the brain may be near normal.
-Hence, studies are exploring the PET-CT scans in children with autism, in order to figure out which areas have anomalies and contribute to the deficits or problems.
-Some findings report problems related to the functioning of the temporal lobes of the brain, including the hippocampus and the amygdala.
-This area is responsible for organizing sensory input, auditory perception, language and speech production, memory association and formation and emotional expression.
-These probably correlate to the kind of issues seen in autism.
-Another area, which appears to be affected, is the cerebellum, which is important for balance and coordination.
+Research has implied that there could be problems related to the functioning of the temporal lobes of the brain, including hippocampus and amygdala.
+These areas are responsible for organizing sensory input, auditory perception, language and speech production, memory association formation and emotional expression etc. These co-relate to the kind of issues seen in Autism.
+Another area, which appears to be affected, is the cerebellum, which is important for information processing, balance and coordination.

-In children with autism it is seen that there is a delay in speech or failure to respond to name-call.
+In children with Autism it is seen that there is a delay in speech or failure to respond to name-call.
 It is then that your doctor may recommend a BERA test to rule out any hearing problems.
 BERA is an objective method of picking up brain stem (part that connects brain and spine) potentials in response to audiological click sounds.
 These waves are recorded by electrodes placed over the scalp.
 This test helps in ruling out hearing deficits.